The Sage Trac Server¶

 If you manage to fix a bug or enhance Sage you are our hero.
 See Sage Development Process for making changes to the Sage source code, uploading them to the Sage trac server, and finally putting your new branch on the trac ticket.
 The following are some other relevant issues:

-- The Patch buildbot wil automatically test your ticket.
+The Patch buildbot will automatically test your ticket.
 See the patchbot wiki for more information about its features and limitations.
 Make sure that you look at the log, especially if the patch buildbot did not give you the green blob.

 Reviewing and closing Tickets¶